This post may contain affiliate links. Read my policy page for more information.

 - Family-Friendly: Kids and adults alike will adore the sweet and creamy goodness of this shake, making it a crowd-pleaser for all ages.

 I could go on and on about how amazing this coconut milkshake is, but you get the picture!

 This coconut milkshake recipe needs just 5 simple ingredients.
 Here are the key ingredients and my recommended substitutions:

 - Canned Coconut Milk: Whether you choose full-fat or light coconut milk largely depends on your preference for creaminess.
 For an extra creamy texture, use canned coconut cream.
 It has the highest fat content of all canned coconut, making this shake super thick and flavorful.

 - Unsweetened Non-Dairy Milk: Any unsweetened non-dairy milk of your choice, such as almond, soy, or oat milk, can be used in this recipe.
 It’s a great way to cater to various dietary needs and flavor preferences.

 - Frozen Ripe Banana or Dairy-Free Vanilla Ice Cream: For the desirable thick texture, you have the flexibility to choose between using a frozen banana or dairy-free vanilla ice cream.
 A frozen banana adds natural sweetness and creaminess without the need for added sugars, while ice cream brings an extra level of decadence.
-Omit the vanilla extract and maple syrup if you opt for ice cream, as it's typically sweetened and flavored.
+Omit the vanilla extract and maple syrup if you opt for ice cream, as it’s typically sweetened and flavored.
 Want to double-down on the coconut flavor?
-Try using coconut ice cream!
+Try using a coconut sorbet or coconut ice cream!